turboapps/docs/building/working_with_turbo_studio/b-interface.md

 - **Configuration Wizard** button shows the startup wizard where there are quick links to common process wizards; building from template, snapshot, install into a container, or manual configuration.
 - **Snapshot Merge** button allows a container sandbox changes to be imported into the configuration.
-- **Import Configuration** button allows a container image to be imported from an external source; from .svm/.exe file, the Turbo.net Hub, or from the local Turbo.net Client Runtime repository.
+- **Import Configuration** button allows a container image to be imported from an external source, such as: a ThinApp configuration, MSI package, Zenworks package, the Turbo.net Hub, or from the local Turbo.net Client Runtime image repository.

 ##### Publish